uetke/website_content/blog/general/encrypting_on_linux.rst

    backup      /dev/disk/by-uuid/UUID_NUMBER  /root/keyfile  luks

 Encrypting is an easy safety measure that we can take with all our information.
 It prevents strangers to read our files even if they have physical access to our devices.
-Just note that if you are traveling to the US, you should consider `not bringing any electronics with you <https://www.cbp.gov/newsroom/national-media-release/cbp-releases-updated-border-search-electronic-device-directive-and>`_; if you are found with an encrypted device they can ask you for your password, if you refuse you will go back to where you came from.
+Just note that if you are traveling to the US, you should consider `not bringing any electronics with you <https://www.cbp.gov/newsroom/national-media-release/cbp-releases-updated-border-search-electronic-device-directive-and>`_; if you are found with an encrypted device they can ask you for your password, and if you refuse you will go back to where you came from.

 Header photo by `James Sutton <https://unsplash.com/photos/FqaybX9ZiOU?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText>`_ on Unsplash